DAILY DISCIPLINE #187

 Matthew 25: 35-36

-Note that the mark of a true Christian is not his creed or doctrine.
+The mark of a true Christian is not his creed or doctrine.
 It's not how much of the Bible he knows.
-Rather, it's the reality of his heart and the manifestation of Christ like love to those in need.
+Rather, it's the reality of his heart and the manifestation of Christ-like love to those in need.

 Day 13- There is a service test that Jesus gave to one of the Jewish experts in the law and also to us.
 Will you pass it?